Harsh0299/ProjectManagerExtension/README.md

-An Extension by Harsh Sharma for his product management in vs code
+An Extension by Harsh Sharma for his product management in any editor